 “Labelled as a movement in art, pop easily becomes orthodox.
 As a type of art, pop is always with us."

 In 2014, the Art Gallery of New South Wales revived Taylor’s vision for their exhibition ‘From Pop to Popism’.
 Here, placed among Warhol, Roy Lichstenstein and David Hockney were a suite of Australian artists, including Richard Larter and Brett Whiteley.
-Ideas initiated abroad, came to roost in Australia, finding their own unique akubra-donning inflection.
+Ideas initiated abroad came to roost in Australia, finding their own unique akubra-donning inflection.

-The legacy of pop art lies with its ability to democratise.
+The legacy of pop art lies with its ability to democratize.
 It connected a non-art expert audience with imagery they could not only understand and enjoy, but relate to.
 For some critics, this represented a dilution of art’s aims.
 For pop artists however, to engage with popular culture is to engage with the culture of contemporary life, where society gathers to revel in, critique and resist mass media.
 Their work represented the beginnings of postmodernism, an embrace of irony and the widening of what constitutes fine art.
 Art became, as Warhol declared, “what you could get away with”.